Social Accountability Report

 Note: A level 1 rating is the best possible rating a factory can achieve and level 5 is the lowest rating for a factory.

 Factories with ratings of 2 or higher were required to follow up with a CAP that includes completion dates.
-One hundred eighty-one factories successfully completed their first CAP as scheduled.
-The remaining 17 factories were assigned a second CAP and completed the second CAP to an acceptable level as scheduled.

 Dillard’s and its inspection firms work with vendors and factories to establish and monitor CAPs in an effort to bring each factory into compliance where non-conformance is found.
 It is Dillard’s desire to establish continuous improvements in factory conditions.
 Dillard’s only terminates business relations as a last resort.
 However, Dillard’s reserves the right to terminate business relations for any violations of its Policy.